marcellio4/Portfolio/README.md

 # portfolio
-This is my own portfolio that you can find at www.mzacharias.co.uk in classes config you need to set your own database if you want to login into your own database media folder include stylesheet that can be adjust
-I have my own personal login for personal use so no more users can see other content of the website

-# need to rewrite
+This is an old version of my own portfolio.
+I have rewrote my portfolio using Laravel framework and you can find my portfolio at [mzacharias.co.uk](https://mzacharias.co.uk)
+This code is here just to display how can you create your own MVC framework